 As default error pages offer many differentiating factors between types of web servers, their examination can be an effective method for fingerprinting even when server header fields are obscured.

 As stated earlier, web server fingerprinting is often included as a functionality of automated scanning tools.
 These tools are able to make requests similar to those demonstrated above, as well as send other more server-specific probes.
 Automated tools can compare responses from web servers much faster than manual testing, and utilize large databases of known responses to attempt server identification.
 For these reasons, automated tools are more likely to produce accurate results.

 Here are some commonly-used scan tools that include web server fingerprinting functionality.

-- Netcraft, an online tool that scans websites for information, including the web server.
+- Netcraft, an online tool that scans sites for information, including web server details.

 - Nikto, an Open Source command-line scanning tool.

 - Nmap, an Open Source command-line tool that also has a GUI, Zenmap.